 Click on the ‘Run’ Importer button to begin.

-WooCommerce will now start importing data from CSV files.
-It will also download any images attached to your products.
+WooCommerce will now start importing data from CSV files and downloading any product images attached to your items.

 Once finished, you can visit the Products » All Products page to see the imported products.